vvnsrzn/www/content/projects/solinum.md

 } satisfies TrackedEvents;
 ```

-The const declaration avoid the [enum problem](https://www.youtube.com/watch?v=jjMbPt_H3RQ).

-And the satisfies operator ensure a magical inference.
+The const declaration avoid the [enum problem](https://www.youtube.com/watch?v=jjMbPt_H3RQ) and the satisfies operator ensure a magical inference.

 ### Refactor

-By removing the former analytics integration (mongodb documents), I managed to delete a bunch of files/lines.
+By removing the former analytics integration (MongoDB documents), I managed to delete a bunch of files/lines.
 Always cool.

-I also took the initiative to refactor some specs with the infamous jeast it.each method.
+I also took the initiative to refactor some specs with the infamous jest it.each method.

 A use case where ChatGPT is delightful.